pirsch-analytics/docs/docs/advanced/access.md

 If you don't want to send out links or make your dashboard public to anyone, you can invite members instead.
 Click *Invite Member* to add new members to your website and enter all email addresses you would like to invite.
 The invited members will have to create an account for Pirsch if they don't already have one and accept the invitation.

 After the members joined, they will be able to view all statistics without modifing settings.
-You can change the member role to give them administrative access to your dashboard, including:
+You can change the member role to give them administrative access to your dashboard.
+Making a member admin privileged will give them access to all features.
+Including destructive actions.

-* Managing members (not including themselves or you, the owner)
-* Managing access links
-* Resetting the identification code
-* Managing clients

 To remove a member, just click on the trash icon.